Adventures in Volunteering

 Most years, Phil Davidson, who has worked in our general accounting office for 20+ years, heads somewhere across the globe to help build and/or improve homes for Habitat for Humanity.
 These trips are funded by retirement from his 4 years of active duty in the Navy and 16 years in the MT National Guard.
 Expenses include travel along with a donation to Habitat which can range in price depending on location and length.

-This year, for his 11th trip and with a team of about 20 folks from all over the world, he was off to Siem Reap Cambodia to build two very basic homes out of bamboo (no running water or electricity) and an outdoor privy.
+In 2018, for his 11th trip and with a team of about 20 folks from all over the world, he was off to Siem Reap Cambodia to build two very basic homes out of bamboo (no running water or electricity) and an outdoor privy.
 Typical work for a team may include digging the foundation, framing walls, mixing cement, painting, carrying construction materials and other tasks assigned by the expert construction crew.

 In talking with Phil, he shared some of his thoughts on the highlights, challenges, and motivation that take him across the globe: